L. M. Ericsson

 Originally the phone was supposed to be called Erifon, combining the first three letters of the company name with the Greek word for sound but that name was already used for a fire-proofing product for textiles.
 So ‘co’ for company was added in the middle to create Ericofon.

-In the UK British Telecom marketed the phone, both the 500 and 700 models, and called them the Ericofon 600 and 700.
+In the UK British Telecom marketed the phone, both the 500 and 700 models, but called them the Ericofon 600 and 700.

 Adverts